Winters are long. Too long in the Western Hemisphere!!

 And with winter comes shorter days, darker days, colder days, and a loss in motivation.
 As a result productivity declines for most of us.
 I have felt this first hand over the past week.
 I already feel groggy, tired, and unmotivated.

 I don’t think I need to give you tons of scientific evidence to prove to you that it is harder to stay focused and work on during the winter.
 You know how it feels!!

 I will be sharing some ideas on how you can stay productive during the winter months.

 Use this time to catch up with past clients.
 Meet up with colleagues and friends.
 Use the holiday spirit to boost up your spirits.
-A word of caution don’t go overboard with the celebrations.
-Too much drinking and eating during the winter months is detrimental.
+A word of caution doesn’t go overboard with the celebrations.
+Too much drinking and eating during the winter months are detrimental.
 So exercise caution here.

 Most people get too caught up in the Holiday celebrations.
 Carve out a day or so during this time to pause & reflect.
 Don’t wait till January 1st to start making resolutions and goals.
 Start Planning on your goals right away.